Landau-Ginzburg Hodge numbers for mirrors of del Pezzo surfaces: Introduction

 \section{Introduction}

 Homological Mirror Symmetry (HMS) conjecture of Kontsevich is a master conjecture which is expected to have many numerical consequences.
 Such numerical predictions can be formulated and tested in cases where HMS has not yet been established.
-In the paper~\cite{KKP14} the authors define three types of Hodge theoretical invariants
+In the paper~\cite{KKP14} (Def.
+3.1,3.2,3.4) the authors define three types of Hodge-theoretical invariants

 of tamely compactifiable (see Definitions \ref{def-1} and \ref{def-3}) Landau--Ginzburg models $w\colon Y\to \CC$.
 The numbers $f^{p,q}(Y,w)$ come from the sheaf cohomology of certain logarithmic forms, the numbers $h^{p,q}(Y,w)$ come from mirror considerations, and the numbers $i^{p,q}(Y,w)$ come from ordinary mixed Hodge theory.